• Skip to primary navigation

 These can optionally be made without oil, but they are a bit nicer with that little addition.
 You can leave it out if preferred (see notes below).
 Everything is done in one bowl if you don’t mind a little workout mashing the fruit by hand!
 Otherwise, use a food processor.

-We really like this little banana oat cookies as an afternoon snack and keep them in a container in the refrigerator.
+We really like these little banana oat cookies as an afternoon snack and keep them in a container in the refrigerator.
 They can be stored at room temp but taste great chilled, and last longer, in the fridge.

 See below for nut-free subs and more.